-Best for tall hunters who want to stand and shoot in the early to mid season hunt.
+Best for hunters seeking prey that’s highly mobile and can come at you from any direction in the early to mid season hunt.

 At an enormous 40 square feet of ground space there’s enough room for 3-4 people.
 Why you would want 4 people in one blind, I’m not sure.
 But if you need a full size camera crew or tons of gear out there with you, this blind gives you enough room to set up a table for your coffee maker if you want to.

 I will say that I would have liked to see larger shooting holes for gun hunting.
 The mesh windows for archers are generous but the gun apertures look small enough to crowd the scope for gun season.

 Best for more than one archer hunting multiple angles from a single blind.

 - Features: 2 different camo patterns available, portable steel frame is easy to set up

 If stealth really matters to you, be warned – this tent has a zippered entrance into the blind itself.
 Usually this shouldn’t be much of a problem as long as you’re quiet and get out there an hour or so before you plan to see game.
 Compared to some other blinds’ silent entry styles, however, it’s noisy.

 I do like that it’s a steel spring style frame which is fast to set up and very portable.
 Compared to some of the mega-size blinds on our list this thing will set up instantly and be very easy to carry around with the included case.